19 FAQs people ask about rent reviews

 - Will rent reviews take into account any improvements made to the premises?

-- Who determines the new rent?
+- Who determines the new rent on a leased property?

 - How should I handle a rent review negotiation?